-ADVANCED 3-D ART (COLLEGE PREP)
+ADVANCED 3-D ART

-ART631-SEMESTER 1 ART632-SEMESTER 2 OPEN TO 10-11-12 ONE SEMESTER PREREQUISITE: ART AND DESIGN AND TWO OF THE FOLLOWING COURSES: CERAMICS, METALS AND JEWELRY OR SCULPTURE
+ART631-SEMESTER 1 ART632-SEMESTER 2 OPEN TO: 10-11-12 ONE SEMESTER

+PREREQUISITE: ART AND DESIGN AND TWO OF THE FOLLOWING COURSES: CERAMICS, METALS AND JEWELRY OR SCULPTURE

-The Advanced 3-D Art course is designed to give students advanced experiences in creative thinking and problem solving with three-dimensional art issues and three-dimensional art media.
+The Advanced 3-D Art course is designed to give students advanced experiences in creative thinking and problem solving with 3-D art issues and 3-D art media.
 In this class, students can focus on ceramics, sculpture or jewelry and metals to produce works of art that relate to specific design issues and themes.
 This course may be repeated for credit.

-AP ART: DRAWING, 2-D AND 3-D DESIGN (HONORS)
+AP ART: DRAWING, 2-D AND 3-D DESIGN

-ART801-SEMESTER 1 ART802-SEMESTER 2 OPEN TO 11-12 FULL YEAR
+ART802-SEMESTER 2 ART801-SEMESTER 1 OPEN TO: 11-12 FULL YEAR

-PREREQUISITE: ADVANCED DRAWING, PAINTING AND STUDIO ART OR ADVANCED 3-D ART
+PREREQUISITE: ADVANCED DRAWING, PAINTING AND STUDIO ART OR

+ADVANCED 3-D ART CREDIT: HONORS

 This course offers students a concentrated program which enables them to apply for college credit in art.
-Emphasis is centered on studio work, the preparation of a portfolio, and the submission of a portfolio for potential AP credit.
+Emphasis is centered on studio work, the preparation of a portfolio and the submission of a portfolio for potential AP credit.
 In the spring, each student will exhibit their work in a one-person show.
 This course may be repeated for credit.